- Application Services

 The code also lists requirements for the software’s expected life and use.

-There are additional requirements related to financing, so get in touch with your CPA to ensure your purchase qualifies.
+There are additional requirements related to financing, so get in touch with your CPA or tax advisor to ensure your purchase qualifies.

 Feel free to reach out directly to our team of experts to learn more about this offer.

-NOTE: Remember to consult your CPA regarding your purchase.
+NOTE: Remember to consult your CPA or tax advisor regarding your purchase.